 Conceal the Monimoto tracking device securely on your motorcycle.
 Place the GPS antenna pointing up for the best signal.
 The harder your tracker is to find, the better your chances are of recovering your bike if it's stolen.

-Monimoto Device disarms as soon as it detects your paired Monimoto Key Fob nearby.
-So, there is no need for you to manually deactivate it - all you need to do is carry the Key Fob with you.
-We suggest keeping it in your riding apparel pocket, separately from your main keys to reduce the chances of losing it.
+The Monimoto tracker disarms as soon as it detects your paired Monimoto Key Fob.
+All you need to do is have the Key Fob with you - no buttons.
+We suggest carrying it somewhere in your riding gear separately from your keys so you don't lose it.

-Monimoto enters alert mode if it detects movement
+4. Tracker sends alert when it detects movement